 A fairly bewildering array of numbers is used to describe the key components of continuing DX in manufacturing.
 The Third Platform technologies that will allow manufacturing businesses to accelerate this transformation have four pillars:

 There are also six innovation accelerators – the internet of things (IoT), artificial intelligence, the next generation of security, three dimensional printing, virtual and augmented reality and robotics.

 Many manufacturers are already implementing some of these technologies alongside their enterprise resource planning (ERP), ecommerce, finance, warehousing and distribution systems.
-IDC says that this growing integration and convergence of technologies will revolutionise how businesses develop and behave.
+IDC says that this growing integration and convergence of technologies will revolutionize how businesses develop and behave.